Updated June 20, 2023

 - Collect information about the items searched by the customer.

 - Information regarding their preferences.

-- displaying the popular products that are being sold.
+- We showcase the popular products being sold.

 - Forecast the demand for the products and many more.

-Big Data is a game changer.
-Many organizations are using more analytics to drive strategic actions and offer better customer experience.
-A slight change in the efficiency or smallest savings can lead to a huge profit, which is why most organizations are moving towards big data.
+Big Data is a game-changer.
+Many organizations use more analytics to drive strategic actions and offer a better customer experience.
+A slight change in efficiency or the smallest savings can lead to a huge profit, which is why most organizations are moving towards big data.

-This has been a guide to Big data Analytics.
-Here we have discussed basic concepts like what is Big data Analytics, it’s benefits, key technology behind Big data Analytics, etc. You may also look at the following article to learn more –
+This has been a guide to Big Data Analytics.
+Here we have discussed basic concepts like what is Big data Analytics, its benefits, and the key technology behind Big data Analytics.
+You may also look at the following articles to learn more –